ShrikeFound/Lucius-Bot/README.md

 ## Troubleshooting

-if Lucius doesn't automatically create a fate deck for your guild, you can type `!private_init` to manually create it.
+- if Lucius doesn't automatically create a fate deck for your guild, you can type `!private_init` to manually create it.

+- Lucius will respond to commands without a prefix if you mention it at the beginning of the message.